 Some lawyers will even charge for communication like emails or phone calls, so be sure to understand your fee agreement fully.

-ContractsCounsel’s marketplace data shows the arbitration agreement drafting costs are $750 across all states and industries.
+ContractsCounsel’s marketplace data shows that the average arbitration agreement drafting costs are $750 across all states and industries.

 Arbitration Agreement Review Cost